stevenelson35/stevenelson35.github.io/all_collections/_posts/2024-07-09-newport-pleasure-breakers.md

 ![Linda and Camilla at Bottom of Cliffs High Up]({{ site.pics_url }}20240724_212911.jpg)

 Once we got back to our hotel, we walked to the marina to see some birds, flowers, and the *Lobster Shack*.
+We didn't eat at the *Lobster Sack*, but did find lobster rolls at another restaurant in Newport.

 The seagulls were surprisingly large compared to what we see at the beaches in Florida.
+There isn't anything in this picture to give a reference for the size of this seagull.
+Just imagine that the post in the picture the seagull is standing on is as big as the moon.

 ![Seagull]({{ site.pics_url }}20240724_210959.jpg)